varun-sappa/ae322a-term-project/README.md

 # Non-overshooting PD and PID Controllers Design

-This repository hosts Python scripts developed to implement the methodologies presented in the paper "Non-overshooting PD and PID controllers design" by Mohammad Tabatabaei & Reza Barati-Boldaji.
+This repository hosts Python scripts developed to implement the methodologies presented in the paper "Non-overshooting PD and PID controllers design".
 These scripts simulate the behavior of controllers for specific system types to ensure non-overshooting step responses.

 ## Scripts Overview